asavelangwenya/FORD-SQL-INTERVIEW-QUESTIONS/README.md

-# PROJECT OVERVIEW
+# 🚘 PROJECT OVERVIEW

-I solved a collection of sql interview questions from Ford, where for example I had to use a CTE to calculate month-over-month % growth and within that same query I had to use a LAG window function to get last month appointment counts, this is useful for month-over-month comparisons.
+This project showcases solutions to a series of SQL interview questions from a mock Ford dataset.
+It demonstrates my ability to use advanced SQL techniques such as Common Table Expressions (CTEs), window functions, aggregation, and data cleaning logic to solve real-world business problems.

+One example involves calculating month-over-month growth in service appointments, where I used a CTE combined with the LAG() function to compare monthly totals — a useful technique in trend analysis and reporting.

-## QUESTIONS
+## 📌QUESTIONS SOLVED
 - **QUESTION 1**
      - Find customers who purchased the same vehicle model more than once in the same year.
 - **QUESTION 2**